shawyunz/XampleControl/README.md

 # XampleControl

-A collection of Xamarin customized widgets (hopefully, without NuGet pkgs).
+A collection of Xamarin fake controls (hopefully, without NuGet pkgs or custom renderer).